carolynduby/ApacheMetronWorkshop/03_EnrichingSquid/README.md

 7. Scroll to the bottom of the screen and click Save.
 8. Configure your proxy to send web requests to the metron proxy or use curl.
 Open google.com
 9. Open the Metron Alerts UI.
 The events will now have geo locations on their destination ip addresses.
 10. Click between the columns to open the event detail.
-The components of the geo enrichments begin with enrichments:geo:ip_dst_addr.
-The geocoding includes the following attributes for eac known ip address: city, country, latitude, longitude, postal code, DMA code, location ID, and location point.
+The components of the geo enrichments begin with enrichments.geo.ip_dst_addr if using Solr or enrichments:geo:ip_dst_addr if using Elastic Search indices.
+The geocoding includes the following attributes for each known ip address: city, country, latitude, longitude, postal code, DMA code, location ID, and location point.

 <img src="images/geo_code_enrich_detail.png" width="30%" height="30%" title="Geo code enrichments details">